gaelmotte/salesforce-sentry/sentry-enduser-sample/README.md

 see :

 - `ConvertLeadsInvocable` : code is surrounded with a big Try/Catch to `Sentry.CaptureException()`

-### Inheritance of InvocableMethod

-Showcases a pattern where all actions can inherit standard behavior, like sending expcetions to Sentry TODO

 ### Execution issue in non screen Flow standard Elements